 Delhi.
 India’s capital city, steeped in history and a legacy descended from the Mughal era.
-A city whose beauty and nobility is shadowed by rising crime rates and the infamous ‘Janta hai me kaun hoon?’ attitude of its privileged denizens.
-Delhi – a city I’d only known through news reports, photographs and the accounts of friends and strangers.
+A city whose beauty and nobility is shadowed by rising crime rates and the infamous ‘Janta hai me kaun hoon?’ (do you know who I am?) attitude of its privileged denizens.
+Delhi – a city we’d only known through news reports, photographs and the accounts of friends and strangers.

-I will admit – as I set foot into Delhi in the dark hours of the night, I felt more than a single sliver of trepidation creep into my heart.
-I remembered Nirbhaya and the several cases that followed.
+We will admit – as we set foot into Delhi in the dark hours of the night, we felt more than a single sliver of trepidation creep into our hearts.
+We remembered Nirbhaya and the several cases that followed.
 We arrived at the domestic airport at around 8 PM and had a bus to catch from ISBT (Inter-state Bus Terminal) at 10 PM.
-A couple of youngsters taking an overnight bus from big bad Delhi – oh, I was more than a little apprehensive.
+A couple of youngsters taking an overnight bus from big bad Delhi – oh, we were more than a little apprehensive.

-And so, while my friend smoked a cigarette, I stood waiting outside a pan-bidi shop on the street with cars zipping by, feeling not exactly unsafe but not at ease either.
+And so, while we waited outside a pan-bidi shop on the street with cars zipping by, we felt not exactly unsafe but not at ease either.
 We wandered around for a while, trying to find a way to reach ISBT and the people we asked were generally helpful, even if they didn’t offer smiles or friendly words of advice.
-Eventually, we boarded a bus to the nearest metro station and I had my first ride in a Delhi metro.
+Eventually, we boarded a bus to the nearest metro station and we had our first ride in a Delhi metro.

 We arrived in Delhi in the wee hours of the morning, tired and disgruntled after a bad night’s sleep in a semi-sleeper bus.
-But the excitement of being in India’s capital city infused an irrational energy into our bones and I called up my friend Shruti to ask her what we could do in half a day’s time.
+But the excitement of being in India’s capital city infused an irrational energy into our bones and we called a friend Shruti to ask what we could do in half a day’s time.
 She told us that we could either go to India Gate and Khan Market or spend all our time at Qutub Minar.
 India Gate’s true splendour would only be revealed in the night, she warned us.
 And so the choice was made.

-We breakfasted on perfectly made chole bhature at another dhaba and bought tickets to Qutub Minar metro station.
-Now in the daylight, I was able to appreciate just how clean and organised Delhi was, and what a welcome contrast that presented from the chaos of Mumbai!
-I only compare it to Mumbai because it’s the city I know best.
+We only compare Delhi to Mumbai because it’s the city we know best.
 Here in Delhi, we also spotted the slow but romantic cycle autorickshaws (maybe next time) and vendors selling nimbu paani with no sugar, only salt.
 This was a Monday in March and there was a pleasant nip in the air that confirmed the onset of spring.
-Walking amongst the many office goers hurrying towards their workplaces, I could imagine that I had built a life in this city, and I almost felt guilty at enjoying an excursion on a working day!
+Walking amongst the many office goers hurrying towards their workplaces, we could imagine that we had built a life in this city, and we almost felt guilty at enjoying an excursion on a working day!